 Salgado, Lloyd Jones, Farnell Newton and far too many more to name.

-As she plans to release her first solo album in Spring 2018, Arietta seems destined to be among those who will not only make it, but make it big.
-The album will not only stand as a testament to Ms. Etta’s unrivaled vocals, but it will also serve as a tangible contribution to the continuation of a legacy.
+As she released her debut solo album in fall 2020, Arietta is destined to be among those who will not only make it, but make it big.
+The album stands as a testament to Mz.
+Etta’s unrivaled vocals, but also serves as a tangible contribution to the continuation of a legacy.
 “I am indeed, my Mother’s child.
 All the music, all the songs, these are my stories.
 They’re stories that need to be told, and I am here to tell them.”

 While many labels of style exist, Arietta doesn’t define herself by any particular genre.
-Some would call her neo soul, others jazz, and still others R&B. But Mz.
+Some would call her neo soul, others jazz, and still others R and B. But Mz.
 Etta is more focused on content and the responsibility that she believes every artist has.
 “Be mindful of how you deliver.
 Be mindful of your intent while delivering your messages.
 When you open your mouth – always hold that intent in the highest positive vibration possible.
-Artist are healers, music has healing power.
+Artists are healers, music has healing power.
 Music is sacred.”